BICENTENNIAL TRIBUTE

 B: There have been several instances of insolence - there's Mr. Tiddie er - Hewson Clarke, Henry Brougham, and Robert Southey

-CC(forlorn): Quel dommage!
+CC(is forlorn): Quel dommage!
 I must perchance go back to Lord Sligo's keeping or the Bawd

-SBD: My little Dormeuse carriage awaits fair Caroline - for you are quite aptly attired - and I will teach you the tricks of Hazard which you so keenly desired!
+SBD: My little Dormeuse carriage awaits, fair Caroline - for you are quite aptly attired - and I will teach you the tricks of Hazard which you so keenly desired!

 CC takes SBD's arm and jaunts past Hobhouse, cowering outside, and gives him one more scratch across the cheek, for luck